MJRidder/nailstudio_booking/README.md

 ### User stories
 This Nail studio booking system has been developed to allow for clients of "Lou's nail studio" to check for availability, review their own bookings and to make/edit bookings at any point in time that they desire.
 Allowing for flexibility and on online option for such adjustments.
 Which is especially relevant today where people are less likely to pick up the phone.
 Or at the very least, less enjoy doing so.

+### Colorama
+Added Colorama colors to the program, indicating user input, error and success messaging.
+It also highlights the different menu's that the user can apporoach and the questions asked to the user.

 ## Features <a name="features"></a>